 - " placing more permanent or substantial buildings on the street frontage, including administrative building or dining hall.
-This benchmark can also complement the potential for certain buildings to be adapted and reused when the need for the accommodation facility ends (see Element 1.4 - Planning for changing circumstances over time) - " creating a "street address" on any bounding residential streets through the placement and orientation of buildings (e.g. by using similar building setbacks and orientating building front entrances towards the street) and using building materials and colours, open fencing and planting (particularly along street boundaries) to complement those in the surrounding area4 - " avoiding car parking areas and other hard-standing areas on the street frontage.
-Such areas may be either located behind buildings or behind a well landscaped buffer area5 - " for developments involving the co-location of commercial components open to the public, such as a shop, gym or restaurant, locating these uses on the street frontage, with accesses directly off the street.
+This benchmark can also complement the potential for certain buildings to be adapted and reused when the need for the accommodation facility ends (see Element 1.4 - Planning for changing circumstances over time) - " creating a "street address" on any bounding residential streets through the placement and orientation of buildings (e.g. by using similar building setbacks and orientating building front entrances towards the street) and using building materials and colours, open fencing and planting (particularly along street boundaries) to complement those in the surrounding area - " avoiding car parking areas and other hard-standing areas on the street frontage.
+Such areas may be either located behind buildings or behind a well landscaped buffer area - " for developments involving the co-location of commercial components open to the public, such as a shop, gym or restaurant, locating these uses on the street frontage, with accesses directly off the street. - 4 See Appendix 2: Landscape guide.
+5 See Appendix 2: Landscape guide.